nekStab/LightKrylov/paper/paper.md

 # Perspectives

 Despite being in its early development stage, `LightKrylov` has already been used in hydrodynamic stability production runs on ??? processors.
-It has also been successfully interfaced with [`neko`](), a modernized implementation of `Nek5000` running on GPU and is currently in the process of being interfaced with [`dNami`](), a high-performance source code generator for hyperbolic partial differential equations.
+It has also been successfully interfaced with [`neko`](https://github.com/ExtremeFLOW/neko), a modernized implementation of `Nek5000` running on GPU and is currently in the process of being interfaced with [`dNami`](https://github.com/dNamiLab/dNami), a high-performance source code generator for hyperbolic partial differential equations.

 When it comes to the development of the package itself, on-going efforts include:

 - **Build system :** Currently, `LightKrylov` relies exclusively on the Fortran package manager `fpm` for its build.
 While it ensures nice integration into the modern Fortran ecosystem, it also limits its usage to codes build using `fpm` as well.
 Following what is being done with the Fortran standard library `stdlib`, plans are being made to propose an alternative build system based on `Cmake` for easier integration into non-`fpm` codes.
 - **Krylov processes :** As of summer 2025, `LightKrylov` provides implementations for three of the most important Krylov processes.
-Future releases will extend this list by including the non-Hermitian Lanczos and two-sided Arnoldi factorizations useful for reduced-order modeling of LTI systems based on moment-matching [@?] as well as the Saunders-Simon-Yip process [@?].
+Future releases will extend this list by including the non-Hermitian Lanczos and two-sided Arnoldi factorizations useful for reduced-order modeling of LTI systems based on moment-matching as well as the Saunders-Simon-Yip process [@ssy-krylov].
 - **Iterative solvers :** Beyond `CG` and `GMRES`, the integration of new Krylov processes will enable us to provide implementations for an extended list of iterative linear solvers including `MINRES` (indefinite Hermitian system), `CGNE`, `LSQR` (least-squares problems) and `LSMR` (least-norm problems) to begin with.

 It needs to be emphasized finally that the development of `LightKrylov` sprang a community-driven effort in the fortran-lang ecosystem to integrate some of its features (namely the abstraction layer and the iterative solvers) into the standard library `stdlib`.